Unboxed-Software/solana-course/content/token22-on-chain.md

 # Summary

 * `Token22` is a new program to interact with on-chain and provides new functionality to tokens and mints alike
-* `token_program` is a new Anchor account constraint allowing you to verify an account owned by a specific token program
+* `token_program` is a new Anchor account constraint allowing you to verify an account is owned by a specific token program
 * Anchor introduced the concept of Interfaces to allow for programs to support interaction with both `spl-token` and `Token22`

 # Overview